nicespoon/retro-adsb-radar/README.md

 # Retro ADS-B Radar ✈

 Aircraft radar display built with Python and Pygame.
-Visualises real-time aircraft positions and metadata from a local tar1090 server, with a retro interface.
+Visualises real-time aircraft positions and metadata from a tar1090 server, with a retro interface.

 ## Features
 - Real-time radar visualisation of aircraft within a configurable radius